Mac-Gryder Gallery was founded in 2017 to showcase mid- and late-career artists with an emphasis on offering deeply personal service to our clients.

 After Hurricane Katrina, she joined renowned art dealer Jacob Manguno at the Vincent Mann Gallery located at 305 Royal Street in the French Quarter.
 As one of the directors of the Mann Gallery, she managed the day-to-day operations, curated exhibitions, wrote catalogs and handled hundreds of works by French modernist Françoise Gilot, neo-impressionist Luc Didier and lesser-known masters of the French Impressionist and post-Impressionist movements.

 Following the passing of founder Jacob Manguno in 2017 and the subsequent closing of the Mann Gallery, Jill and her business partner Garlyn Gryder established Mac-Gryder Gallery on Julia Street in the Contemporary Arts District of New Orleans to carry on the representation of Françoise Gilot and other modern masters of the 20th and 21st Centuries.

 Indigenous to the Gulf South, Garlyn Gryder was educated in Voice and Studio Arts at Loyola University, New Orleans and completed her foreign exchange program at Trinity College, Dublin in 2010.
 She received her Bachelor of Arts in the History of Art from Tulane University, where she studied 19th and 20th Century Art in the museums of Paris.

-Studying under Dr. Bernard Vere, Garlyn specialized in Modern Art, and her dissertation “Alchemical Symbolism in the Ready-Mades and Alter Ego of Marcel Duchamp” received distinction and earned her the honor of graduating with Merit.
-After studying and traveling extensively throughout Europe, Garlyn returned to New Orleans and co-founded the Mac-Gryder Gallery on Julia Street.
+Studying under Dr. Bernard Vere, Garlyn specialized in Modern Art, and her dissertation “Alchemical Symbolism in the Ready-Mades and Alter Ego of Marcel Duchamp” received a distinction.
+After studying and traveling extensively throughout Europe, Garlyn returned to New Orleans to co-found the Mac-Gryder Gallery.